 - Go to a safe place as soon as possible (i.e. a friend's home, the Department of Public Safety, a station of a local law enforcement agency, etc.). - Preserve any evidence as would be necessary to prove sexual harassment or sexual assault, or in obtaining a protective order or a no-contact order.
 Do not wash, shower, bathe, use the toilet or change clothing.
-Examples of such evidence include clothing worn during the incident, including, but not limited to, undergarments; sheets, bedding, and condoms, if used; a list of witnesses with contact information; text messages, call history, and social media posts; and pictures of any injuries.

-- Call the appropriate law enforcement agency.
+Examples of such evidence include clothing worn during the incident, including, but not limited to, undergarments; sheets, bedding, and condoms, if used; a list of witnesses with contact information; text messages, call history, and social media posts; and pictures of any injuries. - Call the appropriate law enforcement agency.
 If the incident occurred on campus, contact the Department of Public Safety as soon as possible by calling (404) 752-1794 or (404) 752-1795.
 If the attack occurred off campus, call the law enforcement agency having jurisdiction where the attack occurred, such as the Atlanta Police Department.
-MSM will also assist a victim in notifying the appropriate law enforcement authorities, if the victim so requests. - Get medical attention.
-If called, the Department of Public Safety will assist the victim in contacting EMS, if wanted.
-You may also take yourself or have someone else take you directly to the medical facility or medical provider of choice.
-Please ensure that any medical assistance you receive will include collecting any evidence. - Talk to a counselor.
+MSM will also assist a victim in notifying the appropriate law enforcement authorities, if the victim so requests.

+- Get medical attention.
+If called, the Department of Public Safety will assist the victim with medical attention that will include collecting any evidence. - Talk to a counselor.
 The victim may contact MSM Counseling Services at (404) 752-1778 or the Title IX Coordinator (or the Deputy Title IX Coordinator) to obtain resources for victims of sexual crimes.
 The victim also has a right to have an advocate and support person present at the hospital, doctor's office, or urgent care unit for examination.